amberrignell/amberrignell/README.md

-### Hi, I'm Amber - a 22 year-old who has recently taken the leap into tech and programming
+### Hi, I'm Amber - a 22 year-old graduate of Arts and Sciences who has recently taken the leap into tech and programming

 #### You may be wondering ...
 HOW ??